Olivia (2025 film)

-Olivia is a 2025 film written, directed and edited by the Argentine filmmaker Sofía Petersen.
+Olivia is a 2025 film written, directed and edited by Argentine filmmaker Sofía Petersen.

-Shot in 16mm Ektachrome, in south Argentina, with a crew of 6 and over 40 local non-actors.
-It's Sofía Petersen's first feature film.
+Shot in 16mm Ektachrome, in south Argentina, Tierra del Fuego, with a crew of 6 and over 40 local non-actors.
+It is Petersen's first feature film.

-The film had its world premiere at the 78th Locarno Film Festival on 13 August 2025, as part of Concoso Cineasti del Presente section, where it was nominated for a Golden Leopard – Filmmakers of the Present.
+The film had its premiere at the 78th Locarno Film Festival on 13 August 2025, as part of Concoso Cineasti del Presente section, where it was nominated for a Golden Leopard – Filmmakers of the Present.

+It is the first feature to be shot entirely in 16mm Ektachrome since 1998.